 The main complaint from women travelers is unwanted attention from men.

 Most are cases of minor harassment – whistling, making suggestive comments, staring, for example - but there have also been reports of sexual assault.

 As you would in your own hometown or country, make sure you stay alert and cautious when walking alone, especially at night.
 Savvy travelers know to avoid quiet, dimly-lit streets even in metro areas.
 Thinking about taking a shortcut through an empty park after dusk, or what about checking out a quiet street or alleyway?
 You probably wouldn’t do it at home, so don’t try it on your travels!

-If you’re a woman walking alone in Argentina, regardless of time of day, local men will probably stare or whistle at you.
+If you’re a woman walking alone in Argentina, regardless of the time of day, local men will probably stare or whistle at you.
 It’s not incessant, and most of the time you can just ignore it and move on.

 But in certain situations, it can be enough to make some women feel very uneasy.
 If you feel uncomfortable, politely but firmly tell the man to leave you alone then head toward a group of people or family.

 If you feel threatened or in danger, run to a store or crowded area and let someone know what is happening.

-The Argentine police operate a 24-hour police helpline in English for tourists in Buenos Aires, which can be accessed by dialling 101.
+The Argentine police operate a 24-hour police helpline in English for tourists in Buenos Aires, which can be accessed by dialing 101.
 You can also try the general emergency number on 911 (yes, the same as in the US).

 One thing South American cities like Buenos Aires are renowned for is their amazing nightlife.